CPSC-1517/cpsc-1517-workbook-jan2024-a01-dgilleland/src/004/ReadMe.md

 According to [Bing](#wind-chill-formula-from-bing-chat) the formula for wind chill is as follows:

 > $$T_{wc} = 13.12 + 0.6215 \times T_a - 11.37 \times V^{0.16} + 0.3965 \times T_a \times V^{0.16}$$
 >
 > Where:
 >
 > - $T_{wc}$ is the wind chill in degrees celsius
 > - $T_a$ is the air temperature in degrees celsius
 > - $V$ is the wind speed in kilometers per hour
 >
 > For example, if the air temperature is -10°C and the wind speed is 20 km/h, the wind chill is:
 >
 > $$T_{wc} = 13.12 + 0.6215 \times (-10) - 11.37 \times 20^{0.16} + 0.3965 \times (-10) \times 20^{0.16}$$
 >
 > $$T_{wc} = -18.76 \text{°C}$$

 We could, of course, just create some function to perform our wind child calculations.
-However, since we have the added complexity of allowing the user to switch to different units for temperature and speed, we would be better served by creating a class to perform all of the work.
+As you might gather from the calculations above, we've got a little bit of complexity (in terms of the math, at least).
+However, since we have the added complexity of allowing the user to switch to different units for temperature and speed, we would be better served by creating a class &ndash; `WindChill` &ndash; to perform all of the work.

-### The `WindChill` Class

-Parsing the arguments for our wind chill calculations is a little more involved.
-We could do it inside our TLP, but since the arguments are highly specific to the wind chill calculations, let's just hand-over the arguments to the `WindChill` class through a constructor to let it do the parsing and the construction of the object.
+At this point, we're going to introduce the concept of *unit testing* to help us manage the complexity we're facing and give us better confidence that our code will work as intended.
+It's time to [learn about TDD](./AboutTDD.md)!

 ----